hphelion/documentation/commercial/GA1/ceph/commercial.ceph-helion-openstack-ceph-storage-administration.md

 * pip install python-keystoneclient

-* install duplicity: “cd swiftbackend && sudo python dist/setup.py install”
+* install duplicity: "cd swiftbackend && sudo python dist/setup.py install"

 * You can now use duplicity to backup your files to Rados Gateway using Swift.
 As defined in the previous Rados section define the env variables.